- BY Nath Gbikpi

 4. Evidence of maintenance

-For this requirement, the Home Office guidance suggests that caseworkers want to see evidence covering a period of three months prior to the application.
-How does this square with what I’ve said above about there being no set time period?
-The guidance explains:
+As said above, the guidance suggests that caseworkers want to see evidence covering a period of three months prior to the application.
+This is not, however, a strict legal requirement, and the guidance confirms:

-Applicants are advised to submit evidence covering at least 3 months.
-However, you must not refuse an application solely because the evidence covers less than this.
-You may accept evidence covering a shorter period if you are nonetheless satisfied that the applicant will be able to maintain and accommodate themselves.
+For UK Ancestry applicants, the Immigration Rules do not specify a minimum period the evidence must cover but applicants are advised on the application form to submit evidence covering at least 3 months.
+You must not refuse a UK Ancestry application solely because the evidence covers less than this because the requirement is not specified in the rules.
+You may accept evidence covering a shorter period if you are nonetheless satisfied that the applicant will be able to adequately maintain and accommodate themselves.

 The guidance also lists examples of types of evidence which could be submitted: